 Another thing to keep in mind is that, if you have a salt water pool, chlorine will pose a problem again due to the pH levels.
 The pH levels of a salt water pool can easily exceed 8.0 if left uncontrolled, which poses a specific problem for chlorine.

-If you would like to learn which one is a better option for you, or still have more questions, do not hesitate to visit our website or give us a call.
+If you would like to learn which one is a better option for you, or still have more questions, contact us!
+We are a top pool builder in Katy and Houston with over 30 years of experience.
+Let us help your pool reach its fullest potential.